 Veterinary Externship Descriptions

-Oregon Health and Science University (OHSU)/Oregon National Primate Research Center (ONPRC) offers students of accredited veterinary medicine programs a variety of elective experiences that can be tailored to suit the needs of the individual student.
+Oregon National Primate Research Center (ONPRC) on the Oregon Health &Science University (OHSU) West Campus offers students of accredited veterinary medicine programs a variety of elective experiences that can be tailored to suit the needs of the individual student.
 In this year-round program students can spend two weeks with the Division of Comparative Medicine (DCM) at ONPRC.
 Students will spend time with all the units that support DCM, including the Clinical Medicine Unit, Surgical Services Unit, Behavioral Services Unit, and Pathology Services Unit.
-Students may, by special arrangement, request extended externships with a specific research mentor, a specific ONPRC DCM unit, or OHSU/Marquam Hill Campus.
+Students may, by special arrangement, request extended externships with a specific research mentor or a specific ONPRC DCM unit.

 All students are requested to submit a curriculum vitae/resume with a letter of interest that includes a statement of career goals and your expectations from the externship.
 This information allows us to schedule the most appropriate externship for each student.